cloudydeno/deno-socket_fetch/README.md

 In order to support connecting to these endpoints from various modules, I've opted to leverage Deno's TCP primitives directly in a new module.

+## When?

+Consider this library if you:

+* Need to send basic HTTP requests to a daemon that listens on a Unix socket
+  * Docker Engine, `tailscaled`, Podman, `snapd`, etc
+* Need to communicate with an HTTPS endpoint that doesn't have a proper DNS name
+  * Google Kubernetes Engine API, Kubernetes nodes/pods, IoT devices on your LAN
+  * You just need to provide any DNS name that **is** on the server's certificate
+* Need to use a service which has a different DNS name and TLS name
+  * I have no examples of this, and I hope you don't either.

 ## Implemented features

 * Protocols: